 How to Create a Gluten-Free Kitchen.
 Here are some helpful tips on how to create a kitchen free of gluten.

-How to Eat Gluten-Free on a Budget: prepackaged and gluten-free mixes are quite spendy.
+How to Eat Gluten-Free on a Budget.
+Prepackaged and gluten-free mixes are quite spendy.
 I just about died the first time I priced a gluten-free cake mix!
 No worries.
-I have put together my best tips to help you keep our food budget!
+I have put together my best tips to help you keep your food budget!

 Remember, you are not alone on this journey.
 You and I can do it together.
 If you have any questions, thoughts, or concerns please leave me a comment or email me.